-Trilingual civil rights activist and all-around awesome human being who also happened to play Hikaru Sulu on Star Trek: The Original Series
+Trilingual actor, civil rights activist, and all-around awesome human being who also happened to play Hikaru Sulu on Star Trek: The Original Series.

 Returning to Los Angeles after this, Takei and his family endured residual hatred for Japanese-Americans that lingered after World War II; they also moved into a primarily Latino neighborhood, where Takei picked up fluency in Spanish.
 He would go on to minor in Latino studies in college.

 In the 1960s he made appearances on shows like Mission: Impossible and The Twilight Zone, and he got some movie parts (Walk, Don't Run).
 But it was his groundbreaking role as Hikaru Sulu on Star Trek that made him a cultural icon, as one of the first and only non-stereotypical Asian characters on mainstream American television.
 Reportedly every Asian-American actor wanted the role, since Sulu was allowed to speak with an American accent, didn't do (Asian) martial arts,note and was not a crude caricature (remember: this was more or less contemporary with the yellowface characters in Breakfast at Tiffany's and Charlie Chan).